-If you’ve recently taken your dog hiking or to a local park, or if you live in an area where your dog can roll in plant matter, gardens, and weeds, then there’s a higher chance that he might have poison ivy.
+If you’ve recently taken your dog hiking or to a local park, or if you live in an area where your dog can roll in plant matter, gardens, and weeds, then there’s a higher chance that they might have poison ivy.
 Look for these common symptoms in your dog:

 Fluid-filled vesicles and scabs on the skin

 Chewing or biting at themselves (pruritus)

 Raised bumps on skin